All Episodes

 I saw the one that took place at the University of Georgia.

-I will uh the the crowd size was massive.
+The crowd size was massive.

 Was this one massive as well?

-Um anti-protesters across the street were doing their thing too to try to drown us out, but how could you be an anti-protester?
+And of course, anti-protesters across the street were doing their thing too to try to drown us out.

-What what does that mean?
+What does that mean?

 Yeah.

-I mean, well w what is a counter protest?
+I mean, what is a counter-protester?

-What are they counter protesting?
+What are they counter-protesting?

-I bet you the president will not say her name tonight during that speech but I will be sitting in that courtroom.
+I bet you the president will not say her name tonight during that speech, but I will be sitting in that courtroom.

-I will stand outside that courtroom I will stand on the steps to the courthouse with a sign and a teacher and I will not let her name go absent uh during this trial because I want her name to be known and I want um Justice for Riley just like the rest of most of our community does I know uh I I c I can only imagine how this young woman's p parents and family and friends feel I I don't know.
+I will stand on the steps of the courthouse with a sign and a t-shirt, and I will not let her name go absent during this trial because I want her name to be known.

-There's certain things that I don't think I'd recover from and I think this is one of them.
+There's certain things that I don't think I'd recover from.

-How d how do you recover from that?
+How do you recover from that?

-How do you how does you how does life ever become normal again?
+How does life ever become normal again?

 I don't think it does.